-Add frozen green peas, skin-peeled potatoes, water and a pinch of salt into the cooker.
-Pressure cook on low-medium heat until the vegetables are completely cooked.
-(Typically 3 – 4 whistles are sufficient) Turn off heat and allow the cooker to depressurize.
+Add green peas, potatoes, water, and a pinch of salt into a pressure cooker and cook on medium heat until the vegetables are cooked.
+(Typically, 3 – 4 whistles are sufficient).
+Turn off the heat and allow the pressure to release naturally.

 Step 2: Making the green masala paste

 Gently mash the cooked green peas and potatoes in the same cooker.
-Then transfer the masala paste present in mixer jar into the cooker and combine.
-If necessary, adjust the consistency of masala by adding water.
-Cook this masala on a low flame for about 5 minutes.
-Taste for salt and adjust that too if necessary.
+Then transfer the masala paste present in the mixer jar into it, add salt to taste, and combine well.
+If necessary, pour water and adjust the consistency of the masala.
+Cook the masala on a low flame for about 5 minutes with occasional stirring and turn off the heat.

 Step 4: Serve it hot!

 Crush 5-6 small puris in a serving plate/bowl.
 Pour a ladleful of masala on top of it.
-Then garnish with 2 tbsp of finely chopped onion, 2 tbsp finely chopped tomatoes, 1 tbsp coriander leaves, 2 tbsp sev/mixture.
-Sprinkle a pinch of chaat masala on top and enjoy!!
+Then garnish with 2 tbsp of finely chopped onion, 2 tbsp finely chopped tomatoes, 1 tbsp coriander leaves, 2 tbsp sev.
+Sprinkle a pinch of chaat masala over it, and enjoy!!

-- The green masala prepared can be stored in the refrigerator for upto 2 days.
+- If needed, the green masala could be store in the refrigerator for up to a day.